Knocked Down, Knocked Up: Release

 "Knocked Down, Knocked Up" was first aired in the United States on The CW on March 2, 2022.
 It was watched by 440 thousand viewers with a 0.08 share among adults aged 18 to 49.

 On July 19, 2022, the episode was released as a part of the Legends of Tomorrow season seven box set for both DVD and Blu-ray.

 Reception

 The episode received generally positive reviews from critics.
 Jarrod Jones of The A.V.
 Club gave the episode an A−.
 Writing for CBR, Zeid Abughazaleh said, "As one door closes, hundreds more open up as the Legends of Tomorrow wave off another season".
-In a Collider article, Usama Masood wrote, "If anything, the finale retcons the original idea that The Legends will be unknown heroes in the future, making their ending even more suitable".
+In a Collider article written after the CW canceled the series, Usama Masood wrote, "If anything, the finale retcons the original idea that The Legends will be unknown heroes in the future, making their ending even more suitable".